Literary-Insights/blog/src/content/blog/SuperLife_ The 5 Forces That Will Make You Healthy, Fit, and Eternally Awesome - Darin Olien.txt-1.md

 ---
-title: SuperLife_ The 5 Forces That Will Make You Healthy, Fit, and Eternally Awesome - Darin Olien
+title: SuperLife The 5 Forces That Will Make You Healthy, Fit, and Eternally Awesome - Darin Olien
-slug: superlife_-the-5-forces-that-will-make-you-healthy-fit-and-eternally-awesome-darin-olien
+slug: superlife-the-5-forces-that-will-make-you-healthy-fit-and-eternally-awesome-darin-olien
 tags:
   - book-summary
 excerpt: ""